 Clearly Palmyra was prosperous, allowing its elites to invest heavily in elaborate architecture—all the same this civic investment was also central to the Mediterranean concept of urbanism where presentation architecture helped to define and advance the status of the city itself.
 The hybridity of the Temple of Bel further demonstrates that ancient Palmyra was a multi-cultural community and that while the cult and its function adhered to Semitic practice, the execution of the temple in the Graeco-Roman style spoke the architectural lingua franca of the expansive Roman empire.

-*Note: The current political situation in Syria has endangered the archaeological site of Palmyra and there are reports of severe damage.
+*Note: The current political situation in Syria has resulted in the destruction numerous archaeological sites at Palmyra including the Temple of Bel.

 N. J. Andrade, Syrian Identity in the Greco-Roman World (Cambridge: Cambridge University Press, 2013).

 Warwick Ball, Rome in the East: The Transformation of an Empire (London: Routledge, 2002).

 K. Butcher, Roman Syria and the Near East (Los Angeles: J. Paul Getty Museum, 2004).

 Trevor Bryce, Ancient Syria: a Three Thousand Year History (Oxford University Press, 2014).

 P. Collart and J. Vicari, Le Sanctuaire de Baalshamin à Palmyre: Topographie et architecture, 2 vols (Rome: Institut Suisse de Rome,1969).